mrexodia/byor/pythonware/architecture.md

 # File Encryption Tool Architecture

 ## Overview
-This tool provides a secure file encryption system using X25519 (Curve25519) for key exchange and shared secret computation.
+This tool provides a secure file encryption system using X25519 (Curve25519) for key exchange and AES-256-GCM for authenticated encryption.
 The system is designed for research purposes and implements a unique approach where each file gets its own encryption key pair.

 ## Components